Safe Towing Tips and Tricks for Pickup Trucks

 Always fasten your cargo correctly to avoid unwanted accidents and ensure equal weight distribution.
 It is essential to check for the stability of your cargo to ensure they don’t move or collide with another vehicle while driving along bumpy road.

 3. Opt for the Right Hitch

 Nowadays, most vehicles come equipped with tow hitches, but finding the right tow hitch can be a task if you don’t have one.
 Look for a sturdy and stable option to ensure it holds your trailer or cargo safely.
-You can seek help from trained product specialists at Terra Nova Motors for proper assistance and guidance in choosing the right tow hitch for your vehicle and towing needs.
+You can seek help from trained product specialists at Terra Nova GMC Buick for proper assistance and guidance in choosing the right tow hitch for your vehicle and towing needs.

 4. Check your Tires

 Make sure your vehicle and trailer have enough air in the tires before leaving.
 Underinflated vehicle tires can cause serious safety concerns.

 While towing a trailer, you will likely have several blind spots to be aware of.
 Use the side and rear mirror to avoid potential collisions due to those blind spots.
 If you’re lucky to have a new SUV or pickup truck like the 2022 GMC Sierra 1500 with features like a Blind-Spot Monitoring System or rear-view mirror camera, use them to monitor the sides, front and rear of the road for maximum safety.